han-anag/phantpaign_host/content/Session Recaps/Session 26 Recap.md

 ## Items Of Importance
 - Note Found In Anshan (given to government official)
-- Taotie Mask
+- Taotie Mask (stored in Laseen's handbags)
-- Taotie Mask Shards (stored in Laseen's handbags)
+- Taotie Mask Shards (stored in Kirin plush)